-One particular period began about 11 years ago & lasted for several years.
+One particular period began about 11 years ago and lasted for several years.
 It began roughly 8 years into my occupation as a youth pastor.
 My Dad contracted an illness.
 It started with him having difficulty breathing.
 The diagnosis was pneumonia but he kept getting worse until he was life flighted to Pittsburgh from Latrobe, PA.
 It was a diagnosis none of us expected.
 All cancer is bad, but acute myeloid leukemia is one of the worst types of cancer anyone could have.
 It typically takes the life of an individual in one month’s time from the moment it becomes active in the body.
-It was a long battle but my Dad survived & is alive & well today by nothing less than cutting edge treatment, wise doctors, his brave sister (my aunt) who donated her stem cells, & a miracle from God through countless prayers for healing.
+It was a long battle but my Dad survived and is alive and well today by nothing less than cutting edge treatment, wise doctors, his brave sister (my aunt) who donated her stem cells, and a miracle from God through countless prayers for healing.

 Within this time frame my mother contracted breast cancer two times.
 The first bout we thought it was over.
-Not long after my Dad became well, the breast cancer came back with a vengeance & metastasized throughout her entire body.
-Just 1 week after my mom & dad’s 30th wedding anniversary, my mom went home to be with the Lord at the age of 60.
-Before my mom went home to Jesus, we were expecting & were able to tell her the name of our 4th child that she was never able to meet.
+Not long after my Dad became well, the breast cancer came back with a vengeance and metastasized throughout her entire body.
+Just 1 week after my mom and dad’s 30th wedding anniversary, my mom went home to be with the Lord at the age of 60.
+Before my mom went home to Jesus, we were expecting and were able to tell her the name of our 4th child that she was never able to meet.
 Sadie Ann.
 Her middle name after my mom’s middle name.

 I hold nothing against them for this decision.
 It was the right thing to do.
-Good thing we planned to open a business because our restaurant began with a great start & we even had plans in the making to open a second location.
+Good thing we planned to open a business because our restaurant began with a great start and we even had plans in the making to open a second location.
 Then a mall shooting took place.
 Plans changed.
 About a year later mall traffic was starting to return and things were starting to look up.
-Our sales were growing again & we were figuring out a new routine without my mom just two months after her going home.
+Our sales were growing again and we were figuring out a new routine without my mom just two months after her going home.
 It was December, the day after Christmas.

 We were barely able to afford groceries.
 We were no longer able to take showers or use any water.
 We had to start brushing our teeth outside with a hose.
 It was the straw that broke me.
 I was lost.
 I couldn’t understand.
 I’m just giving the highlights here.
 These aren’t even half the details of the struggles we faced during this time.
 Why am I listing all these horrible things?
 To make you feel pity for us?
 No. I have to tell you the struggle, the crisis, we found ourselves in so you can understand the comeback.
 What happens next was nothing short of miraculous!

 That Saturday morning, a friend of ours showed up to our front doorstep in her Suburban.
-She told us she was woken up the night before & God spoke to her to write down a comprehensive grocery list.
+She told us she was woken up the night before and God spoke to her to write down a comprehensive grocery list.
 Her Suburban was loaded down!
 Her grocery list was down to the very details.
-The brand shaving gel I used, the special formula my youngest daughter was on, a case of Keurig cups & we didn’t have a Keurig but my Dad comes over the next instant with a surprise gift, a Keurig, new Egyptian cotton queen sheets for our queen bed & the list goes on… To help you understand the gravity, she didn’t know any of these things because we never shared these details.
-How did she know what we needed & what we used down to the very brands or that my Dad was about to give us a Keurig?!
-The amount of food & necessities brought into our home that day were enough to sustain us for over 3 months!
+The brand shaving gel I used, the special formula my youngest daughter was on, a case of Keurig cups and we didn’t have a Keurig but my Dad comes over the next instant with a surprise gift, a Keurig, new Egyptian cotton queen sheets for our queen bed and the list goes on… To help you understand the gravity, she didn’t know any of these things because we never shared these details.
+How did she know what we needed and what we used down to the very brands or that my Dad was about to give us a Keurig?!
+The amount of food and necessities brought into our home that day were enough to sustain us for over 3 months!

-That December we were behind happened to be the craziest, busiest mall traffic December!
+That December we were behind was the craziest, busiest mall traffic December!
 We had lines at our restaurant every day.
 We paid up on our bills in less than a one month period!
 One day I was out on my rounds picking up product for our restaurant.
 I had just enough gas to do the job.
 I had no idea how I would make it home that night after close.
-I had no money & we lived 45 minutes away.
+I had no money and we lived 45 minutes away.
 I contemplated asking my in-laws, who lived in the same town where our restaurant was located, if I could spend the night so I’d be able to open the restaurant the next morning.
 I opened the freight elevator to load in our product.
-There was a $10 bill laying there & it was what I needed to get enough gas to make it that week.
+There was a $10 bill laying there and it was what I needed to get enough gas to make it that week.

 When my mom passed away, we had no idea her boss had organized a fund raiser in her honor to raise money for breast cancer research.
 They distributed leftover finances to our family.
 The amount was just enough for us to get our grinder pump replaced so we could use the water in our own home again!

-When the storm comes, I want to encourage you today to know where to place your hope, to persevere, don’t give up, & then expect a comeback!
+When the storm comes, I want to encourage you today to know where to place your hope, to persevere, don’t give up, and then expect a comeback!
 If you give up now, you’ll never know the victory on the other side.
 Miracles still happen.
 I’m living proof.

+One of my favorite verses is from Galatians 6:9, “And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.”
 Are you going through a crisis?
 Then get ready for your comeback!
 You may not learn to like trials, but you will soon begin to see your hardships in a different light.

 About the Author